 by Claudia Larsen

 ‘Tis the season for seed collecting.
 As you return to the garden after the last two months of unbearable heat, biting bugs and sweat, you’ll probably encounter a lot of overgrown stems.
 Cut those back to their base to freshen up the plant for winter.
-Trailing species, such as beach sunflower (Helianthus debilis) and Gaillardia, can also be whacked into submission and will probably bloom again by late November.
+Trailing species, such as Dune sunflower (Helianthus debilis) and Blanketflower (Gaillardia pulchella), can also be whacked into submission and will probably bloom again by late November.

 As you remove debris, why not nip the seedheads into brown bags?
-Most wildflowers with cone-shaped seedheads, such as softhair coneflower (Rudbeckia mollis) and purple coneflower (Echinacea purpurea), are easy: Simply wait until they are very brown and dry, then tap a few heads to see if any tiny seeds are dislodged, or pry out seeds with your fingernail or a pointed tool.
-Wildflowers with larger flowerheads, such as ironweed (Vernonia sp., pictured above) or goldenrod (Solidago sp.), are ready to collect when seedheads expand to release their fluffy progeny to the wind.
+Most wildflowers with cone-shaped seedheads, such as Softhair coneflower (Rudbeckia mollis) and Purple coneflower (Echinacea purpurea), are easy: Simply wait until they are very brown and dry, then tap a few heads to see if any tiny seeds are dislodged, or pry out seeds with your fingernail or a pointed tool.
+Wildflowers with larger flowerheads, such as ironweed (Vernonia spp., pictured) or goldenrod (Solidago spp.), are ready to collect when seedheads expand to release their fluffy progeny to the wind.
 Check daily or they may be dispersed without your permission.